akalongman/ubuntu-configuration/README.md

     sudo add-apt-repository -y ppa:danielrichter2007/grub-customizer
     sudo apt update && sudo apt install -y grub-customizer

-Load the application either with `<Super>` and look for grub customizer or terminal `gksudo grub-customizer`.
+Load the application either with `<Super>` and look for grub customizer, or run `sudo grub-customizer` from a terminal.

 Go to the `General Settings` tab, and you'll see *default entry*.